musombaangel/swahili_text_classification/README.md

 # Results
 - The baseline Model achieved an F1 Score of 0.9825
+- The transformer model, on a batch size of 8 and 10 epochs, achieved an F1 score of 0.92662
 - Results from the transformer model to be updated

 # Installation